john-veillette/pyspace/docs/source/index.rst

 PySpace is an open-source framework for galactic simulations.
 It is implemented in Cython and the computational part is implemented in pure C++.

-PySpace provides parallel support through OpenMP and we plan on providing GPU support in future releases.
+PySpace provides parallel support through OpenMP and GPU support through CUDA.

 ********